MariaDB/mariadb.org-tools/buildbot.mariadb.org/README.md

 Also, master.cfg sources a private config file that is not included in this repo, namely *master-private.cfg*.
 This file should include a Python dictionary with private information like Worker passwords, Database url and anything else not deemed for public disclosure.

+### Reloading the master

+For changes to the master.cfg to take effect, the server needs to be reloaded.
+While doing this, please keep an eye on the logs with `tail -f /srv/buildbot/master/twistd.log`.
+The Buildbot master is managed by our own rolled systemd file.
+To invoke a reload run `sudo systemctl reload buildbot-master`.
+The other usual systemctl are also available (`status`, `restart`).

 ## Adding workers

 There's currently two types of workers that we use.
 Normal Buildbot workers, running bare-bones builds and can be added using `c['workers'].append(mkWorker("bm-bbw1-ubuntu1804"))`.